 An on-campus library will offer reference sources and materials related to the Institute curriculum for study and research needs.
 The library will be open during school hours for student use.
+Library materials can be checked out with the Lab/Library proctor.
+Library materials are for on-campus use only.
 A computer lab is available to students for independent study and for classroom use.
-Students also have access to an online library database.
-The Library Information Resources Network (LIRN) consists of an expanded academic database consisting of a variety of holdings, including health, medical, arts, humanities, social sciences, science and technology.
+The computer lab can be used to access e-materials that are available via the Canvas portal.
+This includes ebooks, handouts, videos, and other instructional materials.
+Canvas training and login information is provided in the first week of school by your instructor.